 The NLAPW is a professional membership organization for women writers, composers, and visual artists.
 The National offices are located in DC.
 There is also a DC Branch, and branches in Anne Arundel County, Bethesda, Chevy Chase, and Carroll County.

 The Washington, DC Chapter of the National Writers Union is Local 1981 of the AFL-CIO.
 Offers guidance on contracts, legal consultation, and grievance services.
 Sponsors readings and workshops.
 Members can qualify for medical benefits, college scholarships, personal, home equity, and car loans, and press passes.
 Dues based on annual writing income.

 New Directions in Writing is a three-year continuing education program for writers, clinicians, and academics who want to develop their skill in writing with a psychological perspective.
 Offers weekend seminars, and summer and winter retreats with themes that explore topics of psychological interest to stimulate participants’ writing, led by professional writing instructors paired with psychoanalyst faculty.
 Based in Arlington, VA, and sponsored by the Washington Center for Psychoanalysis.

 Nightwriters offers writing seminars in such locations as Napa Valley, CA, Isle of Mull, Scotland, and Tuscany, Italy.
+Also rents out a writer’s house in Ashland, VA with daily and weekly rates.
 Based in Bethesda, MD.